lzf-azure/.github/profile/README.md

 # GitOps as Landing zone enhancement

-This project demonstrates a simple yet powerful concept of cooperation between
+This project demonstrates a powerful concept of cooperation between
 * GitHub organization
-* Terraform Enterprise Workspaces
+* Terraform Enterprise Workspaces and Sentinel check
 * Azure Cloud as provisioning target

 The concept is geared towards keeping all your project as code in GitHub.
 Apart from your proper source code this incompasses